R3mmurd/CS50G/assignment03/README.md

-# Assignment 3: “Match-3, The Shiny Update”
+# “Match-3, The Shiny Update”

 ## The goal